AKFAvatar

 must be published under the same license.

-- Programs running in the terminal emulation or use pipes to
+- Programs, which run in the terminal emulation and don't use

 bound by the GPL.
 Such programs may be distributed together with